All You Need to Know About House Training a Puppy

 No one can be expected to supervise a puppy 24/7, so have a plan to keep him confined when you’re not right there with him.
 Some puppy parents keep their pooch in a small corner of a room using baby gates; others choose to use a crate.
 The advantage of crating is that dogs are clean animals, so they won’t typically go to the bathroom in their own personal space.

 If you are going to be away from home for an extended period during the day, consider having a friend or petsitter stop by to let your puppy out.
 This will help to avoid accidents and will make the potty training process go much more smoothly.

 Accidents will happen, and the last thing you want to do is punish your pup if you catch him going in the wrong place.
 This will only confuse him and teach him not to pee in front of you.

 Any time you catch your puppy in the act, quickly scoop him up and bring him to the place you have chosen for him to do his business.
 If he finishes there, praise and reward him.
 If not, simply bring him back inside.

 Make sure that you clean any accidents thoroughly.
 You don’t want to leave any lingering scent that could tell your puppy that this is now a place to go potty.
-Use an enzyme-based cleaner.
-Rather than simply mask the odor (which any dog can smell right through) these cleaners break down the urine molecules and remove the scent at its source, lessening the chance that your pup will return to the same spot in the future.
+Use an enzyme-based cleaner, like my very own Kinderbean No Stress Mess Eraser.
+Rather than simply mask the odor (which any dog can smell right through) enzymatic cleaners break down the urine molecules and remove the scent at its source, lessening the chance that your pup will return to the same spot in the future.